 ProvSQL Studio

 ProvSQL Studio is a web UI for provenance inspection that pairs with the extension.
-It runs as a separate Python package (on PyPI as provsql-studio), connects to any ProvSQL-enabled PostgreSQL database, and offers two complementary modes: a Circuit view that renders the provenance DAG behind a result token with on-the-fly semiring evaluation on any pinned subnode, and a Where view that highlights, on hover, the source cells that contributed to each output value.
+It runs as a separate Python package (on PyPI as provsql-studio), connects to any ProvSQL-enabled PostgreSQL database, and offers three complementary modes: a Circuit view that renders the provenance DAG behind a result token with on-the-fly semiring evaluation on any pinned subnode, a Where view that highlights, on hover, the source cells that contributed to each output value, and a Notebook mode – Jupyter-style notebooks with SQL, Markdown, circuit, and evaluation cells, saved and loaded as standard .ipynb files.
+The tutorial and case studies of the documentation ship as runnable example notebooks.

 Lean Formalization